belst/discordissues/readme.md

 See [`example_config.toml`](example_config.toml) for an example.

-To enable webhooks create a webhook in github to `http://your.domain.tld:8080/webhook` with only `issue_comment` events.
+To enable webhooks create a webhook in github to `http://your.domain.tld:8080/webhook` with only the `issue_comment` events.

+If the bot has the permissions to remove reactions, it will remove reactions if the user did not have the permission to create an issue.

 ## TODOS: